 Western diets are deficient in omega-3 fatty acids, and have excessive amounts of omega-6 fatty acids….Excessive amounts of omega-6 polyunsaturated fatty acids (PUFA) and a very high omega-6/omega-3 ratio, as is found in today’s Western diets, promote the pathogenesis of many diseases, including cardiovascular disease, cancer, and inflammatory and autoimmune diseases, whereas increased levels of omega-3 PUFA (a low omega-6/omega-3 ratio) exert suppressive effects.

-Fats that come from nuts and seeds and fruits are ideal when they are in their most natural state and not subjected to high heats and inordinate processing.
-Avoid things like canola, soy, and corn oils.
-Definitely do NOT ingest hydrogenated trans fats.
-Eat your extra virgin olive oil in things like salads and other lightly cooked dishes.
+The fats that come from nuts and seeds and fruits are ideal when they are in their most natural state and not subjected to high heats and inordinate processing.
+Highly processed oils like canola, soy, and corn oil are inflammatory, low-quality foods.
+Eliminate these seed oils, or any other hydrogenated or trans fats, entirely from your diet.
+Instead, eat your extra virgin olive oil on things like salads and other lightly cooked dishes.
 Save your high heat cooking for fats like coconut oil, ghee (clarified butter), lard and tallow that have a high smoke point.
 Eat avocado and unsweetened coconut flakes as sources of healthy fats that are lower in Omega-6.

 The Strictly Paleo Details – Food Don’ts: